threefoldtech/threefold_hub/readme.md

 1. Install and set [Metamask](https://metamask.io/) and [Keplr](https://www.keplr.app/) wallets.
 2. Fund your Metamask wallet with BNB (you can use [testnet](https://docs.bscscan.com/misc-tools-and-utilities/public-rpc-nodes) and fund from this [faucet](https://testnet.binance.org/faucet-smart)).
 3. Add the TFT asset in Metamask (using the correct TFT contract address, on testnet, the TFT contract address is `0xDC5a9199e2604A6BF4A99A583034506AE53F4B34`)
-4. Connect Keplr to the tfhub chain ID (even if it's a local setup)
+4. The frontend website asks to add the chain to Keplr when it's first visited.
+Make sure to select the proper chain ID from Keplr after the chain is added.

 ## Requirements